 1. Once you receive your login information for the Portal, MnSCU eServices, e-mail and D2L, set up all accounts.
 Contact IT Services with login issues.

-2. New Student Orientation (NSO) is required for students prior to registration.
-Transfer students must complete online NSO.
+2. Online New Student Orientation (NSO) is required for all students prior to registration.
 SLC Advisors recommend students attend an on-campus Group Advising and Registration (GAR) session.
 Schedule an appointment with your advisor to follow-up on transfer and registration questions you may have.

 3. All students are required to take Placement Assessments upon admission to Metropolitan State unless you meet exceptions criteria.
 Complete placements as soon as possible because you will be restricted from registration until they are completed.
 Contact the Placement Office for more information.

 4. Review your DARS and complete a Transfer Update Request, if needed for any pending transfer credits that were in progress at time of admission.